laurent-colard-l5i/mediaplanschema/README.md

 - Ensure you include `schema_version` in any proposed media plan examples
 - All PRs are tested for schema validity via unit tests
 - Contributions should follow semantic versioning when modifying schemas
+- When proposing changes to preview versions, consider backward compatibility impact

 ---